A great dessert makes your tastebuds tingle. It makes you want to eat it.

 For basic ice cream scoops, start by lowering your freezer temperature by a few degrees.
 Scoop out five or six scoops of ice cream.
 Place them on a cookie sheet lined with parchment paper and stick them back in the freezer for at least twenty minutes.

-When you’re ready, simply place one of the scoops in a bowl or on a cone.
+When you’re ready, simply place one or two of the scoops in a bowl or on a cone.
 If it’s not quite right, or it melts too quickly, you have several others on hand to try again.

 When you pre-scoop the ice cream, you may find it loses that freshly scooped look and becomes rather stiff looking.